 The Civic Working Group gathered a list of major instruments for assessing civic learning, and then invited practitioners to provide feedback to help create a detailed map of the state of civic learning assessment.
 AAC&U and American Association of State Colleges and Universities (AASCU) collaborated on the creation of an inventory of valid instruments to aid campuses seeking to assess student civic learning and engagement as part of their institutional or programmatic outcomes.
 Through funding from the Lumina Foundation, the two associations collaborated to assemble a national task force of experts on civic learning and engagement.

-Eportfolios, digital repositories of student work, have been transforming students' educational experiences for two decades.
-The Association of American Colleges and Universities has long advocated eportfolio adoption throughout higher education.
-As AAC&U’s LEAP initiative has gained prominence, the necessity for all students to have the opportunity to engage with high quality learning in all of the Essential Learning Outcomes (ELOs) has become clear.
+ePortfolios, digital repositories of student work, have been transforming students' educational experiences for two decades.
+The Association of American Colleges and Universities (AAC&U) has long advocated ePortfolio adoption throughout higher education.

 The Association of American Colleges and Universities (AAC&U) is conducting a research project, funded by the TG Philanthropy Program, to examine undergraduate data from universities across the three Compass state systems (California State University System, Oregon University System, and University of Wisconsin System).
 The project investigates the impact of engaged learning on traditionally underrepresented populations, specifically first-generation, minority, and low-income students.